tinybeachthor/csv-processing/README.md

 rustc 1.61.0 (fe5b13d68 2022-05-18)
 cargo 1.61.0 (a028ae4 2022-04-29)

+## assumptions

+- disputes of deposits and withdrawals are handled the same way
+- all amounts and balances are positive
+- all amounts and balances fit in u64
+- client account is locked after a chargeback and no further transactions are applied to it

+## evaluation

-## completeness
+### completeness

 - read transactions from an input csv file
 - apply deposits/withdraws/disputes/resolves/chargebacks to clients
 - output the list of all clients final state to stdout

-## correctness
+### correctness

 - unit tests for serialization/deserialization
 - unit tests for balance arithmetic
 - isolation of concern between modules (most of the logic is in Client#apply)
-- deposit and withdrawal disputes are handled the same way, should there be a difference?

-## robustness
+### robustness

 - no negative amounts/balances, u64
 - arithmetic overflow results in a panic
 - errors for low balance for withdrawal, duplicate transactions
 - duplicate disputes or resolves are silently ignored
+- quickcheck model tests for client properties

-## efficiency
+### efficiency

 - streaming processing
 - transaction amounts are stored by clients, for a long running process